 Computed tomography, also known as a CT or CAT scan, is a painless exam that combines X-rays with computer scans.
-It creates detailed pictures of your organs, tissues and bones and provides more detail than X-rays.
+A CT scan creates detailed pictures of your organs, tissues and bones and provides more detail than X-rays.

 - You will receive instructions about preparing for your exam.

 Please follow your care team’s instructions about when to arrive for your exam.
-If you’ve had a CT on the same part of your body previously, please let your technician know so that we can compare old images to new ones)
+If you’ve had a CT scan on the same part of your body previously, please let your technician know so that we can compare old images to new ones.

-- You may be asked to stay in the exam area while we review your images.
+After your CT scan, you may be asked to stay in the exam area while we review your images.
 You can go back to normal diet and activities after your exam.
 However, your care team may ask you to withhold some medicines.

 If you received a contrast agent, it will pass through your system within 24 hours.
 Drink plenty of fluids to aid the process.

 Our radiologist will review your exam and report the results to your doctor within 24 to 48 hours.
 Your doctor will contact you with the results.
 If you need a copy of your report or images, contact the Radiology Imaging Center at 913-588-6812.